nicywi/GoalsAppRN/README.md

 ## About

 This project is a part of the Udemy course titled **React Native - The Practical Guide [2024]**.
 The purpose of this project is to provide hands-on experience and learning opportunities in React Native development.
+Additionally, this project was developed during an internship with Sondmade, showcasing practical application of skills learned in a professional setting.

 ## Installation